Every-Flavor-Robotics/motorgo-mini-driver/docs/getting_started/software_setup.rst

 * Search for `Espressif 32`
 * Click `Install`

-Next, you'll have to install the MotorGo board definition, which is available in this respository.
+Next, you'll have to install the MotorGo board definition, which is available in the `MotorGo Board Definitions repository <https://github.com/Every-Flavor-Robotics/motorgo-board-definitions>`_.

 **Arduino IDE 1.X/2.X**